xames3/smart/docs/source/projects/xsnumpy.rst

         wasn't just about making arrays appear; it was about ensuring they worked seamlessly with the whole system |dash| shapes, data types, and all.

-        In xsNumPy, array creation is the first step in any numerical computation.
-Let's break down the main methods I implemented and how they work.

         - **array()**